teshomei/theft-and-loss-of-controlled-substances/README.md

 This project uses [Malloy](https://www.malloydata.dev/) Data Analysis tools to evaluate data provided by [The Data Liberation Project](https://www.data-liberation-project.org/).
-Providing this data via [Github](https://github.com/) enables others to run their own analysis on the data to come to their own conclusions
+Providing this data via [Github](https://github.com/) enables others to run their own analysis on the data to come to their own conclusions.

 ## Findings from the data
 Through analysis that includes using group by and aggregate functions amongst others, I was able to navigate the data and answer interesting questions that often led to more interesting questions.
 I will walk you through some of the more interesting information I uncovered.